Coverage correlation: detecting singular dependencies between random variables: Introduction

 Although many of these coefficients are commonly applied, two significant drawbacks remain.
 Most are constructed with the primary goal of testing for independence, offering little direct information about the magnitude of the underlying dependence.
 Moreover, their null distributions are often analytically intractable, so p-values often must be obtained through computationally intensive permutation procedures.

 Recently, there has been renewed interest in developing nonparametric measures of statistical association, driven in part by the need to identify relevant features and interactions in large datasets.
-Several new statistics have been proposed to capture the extent to which $Y$ can be expressed as a deterministic (measurable) function of $X$ \citep{dette2013copula, chatterjee2021new, azadkia2021simple, deb2020measuring, wiesel2022measuring, azadkia2025new}.
+Existing contributions may be broadly divided into several strands.
+For scalar variables, \citet{dette2013copula} introduced a copula-based measure of regression dependence quantifying the extent to which $Y$ is a measurable function of $X$, and \citet{chatterjee2021new} proposed a novel, simple rank-based estimator for it.
+Later, \citet{azadkia2021simple} extended it to multivariate predictors, which was subsequently followed by \citet{azadkia2025new}, who introduced another measure of statistical association of a similar nature.
+Other works extend the framework to broader spaces, including kernel- and graph-based measures on metric spaces \citep{deb2020measuring, wiesel2022measuring, roudaki2026kernel}.
+Other notable extensions of \citet{chatterjee2021new} to the multivariate-response setting have also been proposed by \citet{ansari2022simple} and \citet{huang2025multivariate}.
+While these methods provide important extensions of the Chatterjee framework, they largely retain a directed interpretation.

-Among these recent proposals, Chatterjee's correlation~\citep{chatterjee2021new} has seen remarkably rapid adoption in practice, particularly in fields such as bioinformatics, where uncovering complex and potentially nonlinear associations in high-dimensional data is a central challenge \citep[e.g.][]{dong2023causal,suo2024dandelion,sansalone2024unexpectedly}.
+The correlation coefficient of~\citet{chatterjee2021new} has seen remarkably rapid adoption in practice, particularly in fields such as bioinformatics, where uncovering complex and potentially nonlinear associations in high-dimensional data is a central challenge \citep[e.g.][]{dong2023causal,suo2024dandelion,sansalone2024unexpectedly}.
 Its popularity arises from several appealing properties: the statistic is distribution-free under the null hypothesis of independence, allowing precise characterisation of its asymptotic null distribution, and it is computationally efficient, scaling well to large datasets.

 To illustrate, consider the task of detecting covariation in gene expression levels in a single-cell RNA sequencing experiment, where thousands of genes are measured across tens of thousands of cells.
 The scale of this problem creates a substantial multiple testing burden, often requiring raw p-values on the order of $10^{-8}$ or smaller to declare significance for any gene pair.
 In such settings, resampling-based tests such as permutation become computationally prohibitive, making access to an accurate asymptotic null distribution essential.